anrayliu/pyvidplayer2/README.md

  - `fliplr` - Flips the video across y axis.
  - `flipup` - Flips the video across x axis.

+# Errors

+- `Pyvidplayer2Error` - Base error for pyvidplayer2 related exceptions.
+- `AudioDeviceError(Pyvidplayer2Error)` - Thrown for exceptions related to PyAudio output devices.
+- `SubtitleError(Pyvidplayer2Error)` - Thrown for exceptions related to subtitles.
+- `VideoStreamError(Pyvidplayer2Error)` - Thrown for exceptions related to general video probing and playback.
+- `FFmpegNotFoundError(Pyvidplayer2Error)` - Thrown when FFmpeg is missing.
+- `OpenCVError(Pyvidplayer2Error)` - Thrown for exceptions related to OpenCV processes.
+- `YTDLPError(Pyvidplayer2Error)` - Thrown for exceptions related to YTDLP processes.
+- `WebcamNotFoundError(Pyvidplayer2Error)` - Thrown when there are no webcams to activate.

 # Misc

 ```